 by Deb Boelkes, author of “The WOW Factor Workplace: How to Create a Best Place to Work Culture“

-January is the perfect time to start thinking about your workplace culture.
-A positive one produces happy, engaged employees who give their best efforts, challenge themselves to grow, and consistently meet goals and delight customers.
+Workplace culture matters.
+A great one produces happy, engaged employees who give their best efforts, challenge themselves to grow, and consistently meet goals and delight customers.
 A toxic one creates miserable, unmotivated clock-watchers and job-board checkers.
-Deb Boelkes says shoring up your culture — making sure your company is a place where the best and brightest can thrive — is probably the single most important thing you can focus on this year.
+In our booming economy, with its incredibly tight labor market, making sure your culture is closer to the first kind should be job one.

-In a strong economy like ours, people have their pick of good jobs.
+In a strong economy, people have their pick of good jobs.
 If your culture is one of disengagement and toxicity, your most talented workers will be looking to leave.
 You’ll be left with mediocre and low performers who have little incentive to do more than the bare minimum.

 The bad news is that leaders often aren’t aware their culture isn’t what it should be.
 The good news is that they can change that.
 When leaders consistently motivate and inspire employees, fill them with purpose, challenge them, and make them feel safe and supported, what I call the “WOW factor” manifests, grows, and permeates the entire culture.